dendory/Healthstone/README.md

 * Check an ODBC database connection.
 * Check custom ports.

+### Notifications
+* Email
+* Event Log
+* NodePoint Ticket System
+* Pushbullet notification system
+* Amazon SNS notifications
+* Run custom program

 ### Installation
 To install, unzip the files in the `bin` folder somewhere and run `install.bat` as Administrator.
 This will install to `C:\Windows\healthstone` by default and activate the service.
 To configure it, edit the file `healthstone.cfg` in that folder and restart the service.
 It requires the Microsoft .NET Framework 3.5 to be installed.

-### Compiling the source
+### Modifying the source
-The source is in C Sharp inside the `src` folder and is easy to customize.
+The source is in C# inside the `src` folder and is easy to customize.
 To build it, simply run `make.bat`.
 You do not need any specific tool other than the .NET Framework 3.5.